Iowa Public Employment Relations Board

 Answer: The employee organization is decertified and is no longer the bargaining unit’s representative.
 The contract between the employee organization and the employer is void and unenforceable.

-Printed from the website on November 21, 2024 at 2:33am.
+Printed from the website on December 02, 2024 at 1:15am.